WHOISshuvam/30-Days-Of-Learning/Day 9/usefultools.md

     10.50.102.117:1234 : the IP address of the attacker’s machine and the port that was specified in the chisel server command
     R:2222:127.0.0.1:27017/tcp: the R means we want to perform a reverse port forward; 2222 is the port number we want to use to route traffic through on the attacker’s machine; 127.0.0.1:27017 is the IP address/port we want to route our traffic to on the client’s machine; /tcp means we want to use the TCP protocol.
 ```
+>The previous commands will allow us to access the service running locally on the remote machine on port 2222 on the attacking machine.